captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

+I know this sounds really, really stupid—

+---

-I know this sounds really, really stupid – isn’t that what you said to me once about something:  “I know this sounds really, really stupid?” –
+isn’t that what you said to me once about something:

+---

+“I know this sounds really, really stupid?”—

 ---